 - Get additional coverage for certain items.

-- Consider an umbrella policy.
+- Consider umbrella policy.

 - Consult insurance professionals.